Infusionsoft Review: What They Won't Tell You About Infusionsoft, But I will

 You have free tools to enhance the application.

-And I offer over $2,700 in bonuses and savings as listed above when you order Infusionsoft from me.
+And I offer over $2,700 in bonuses and savings as listed above when you order Infusionsoft from my affiliate link.

 Professional, successful entrepreneurs surround themselves with great people.

 They value their own time and they value the expertise of others.